History of Science, Medicine and Technology Research Group

 The History of Science, Medicine and Technology Research Group (HSMT-Ed) is an interdisciplinary research group based in the School of History, Classics and Archaeology at the University of Edinburgh.

-We bring together academics, doctoral students and post-doctoral researchers from across the College of Arts, Humanities and Social Science who share an interest in the history of medicine, science and technology from antiquity to the present.
-Our work has been funded by the AHRC, Carnegie Trust, Leverhulme Trust, Wellcome Trust, and ERC.
+The History of Science, Medicine and Technology Research Group (HSMT-Ed) brings together academics, doctoral students and post-doctoral researchers from across the College of Arts, Humanities and Social Science who share an interest in the history of medicine, science and technology from antiquity to the present.
+Work has been funded by the AHRC, Carnegie Trust, Leverhulme Trust, Wellcome Trust, and ERC.
 Recent projects include:

 • 'Race, Empire, and the Edinburgh Medical School' - conference at IASH (Dr Simon Buck and Dr Ian Stewart)